 7. Helps the Mother to Produce Milk: Close contact with the baby helps to regulate the hormone that helps in lactation.
 This promotes milk production in the mother’s body and makes breastfeeding easier.

 8. Helps the Mother to Fight Postpartum Depression: KMC is beneficial for mothers as well, as skin-to-skin contact with the baby helps the mother’s anxiety levels to go down.
 It also promotes attachment with her baby and reduces the chances of postpartum depression.

 9. Helps in Bonding With the Father: KMC is very useful in building a bond between the father and the baby.
 Skin contact with the father has a calming effect on the baby and helps in better bonding.

 What Can Mothers Do While Starting Kangaroo Mother Care?

 All mothers can do KMC or Kangaroo Mother Care for their babies.
 The mother needs to consider the following before starting KMC for her baby:

-- Health And Nutrition: It is essential that the mother who wishes to start KMC is healthy and free from any serious illness.
+- Health and Nutrition: It is essential that the mother who wishes to start KMC is healthy and does not suffer from any serious illnesses.
 The mother should also take proper care of her nutrition and eat a well-balanced diet.

-- General Hygiene: It is very important for the mother to maintain good hygiene.
-It is recommended that the mother should bathe or sponge bathe regularly, change clothes and wash her hands frequently.
+- General Hygiene: It is essential for the mother to maintain proper hygiene.
+It is recommended that the mother should bathe or take a sponge bath regularly, change her clothes every day, and wash her hands frequently.

 What Is the Procedure of Kangaroo Mother Care?